 Figure 3: Vertical sampling rack and siphon sampler bottle, illustrative of installations at six sites across the LWSA (shown here is Chris Creek (site 2).

-Each time a monitoring site was visited, empty acid-washed sample bottles with siphon lids were set out on vertical racks.
-Sampling bottles could be placed at any height and were generally staggered at 10-20 cm intervals.
-The stage at which each siphon bottle filled was recorded – this was the observed height on the stilling-well measuring tape that corresponded to the top of each siphon intake tube bend (filling-stage).
-Samples were passively collected in my absence as rivers responded to precipitation, and I retrieved them on subsequent field trips (at which point the filling-stage was double checked).
+During synoptic sampling campaign each site was visited and empty acid-washed sample bottles with siphon lids were set out on vertical racks.
+Sampling were generally staggered at 10-20 cm intervals, but the design allow for custom installation at any height.
+Height of the sample bottle (from top of cap) was recorded using the measuring tape on the stilling well, which was referenced to stage measured by the capacitance rod, which allowed for determination date and time of collection.

-During data analysis, each siphon bottle’s filling-stage was references to level-logger data to determine the date and time of collection for each rising-stage sample.
-To the best of my knowledge, this project was the first to combine vertically staggered passive siphon samplers with observed and continuously recorded stage to obtain timestamps of sample collection.
 The timestamps were used to asses temporal variability in DOC & NOM (details in Chapter 3) and to inform quality management of samples (below).

 Siphon sampler assumptions

-The representativeness of vertical rack samples relied on two key assumptions: (1) the water column was well mixed (no stratification) therefore the sample collected was representative of river water quality at each sampling stage; and (2) the sample was discrete, such that there was no infiltration or mixing between surrounding river water and the sample in the bottle once the sample was collected.
+Vertical rack samples rely on two key assumptions: (1) the water column was well mixed; and (2) the sample was discrete (no infiltration or mixing between surrounding surface water once the bottle was filled).

-Based on turbulence associated with flows upstream of the vertical racks (step-pool formations), the assumption of fully mixed and unstratified water seemed justified.
+Based on turbulence associated with flows upstream of the vertical racks (step-pool formations), the assumption of fully mixed is likely.
 Sample discretion was validated in lab using food colouring and a flow-through bucket system.
-In this test, a siphon sampler bottle was submerged in a container filled with circulating tap water; following siphon sample collection, food colouring was added to the system and circulated for 15 minutes, then the sample bottle was removed from this dye chamber and the colour of the sample inside the siphon bottle was compared to the dyed water that had circulated around it.
+A siphon sampler bottle was submerged in a container filled with circulating tap water; following siphon sample collection, food colouring was added to the system and circulated for 15 minutes, then the sample bottle was removed from this dye chamber and the colour of the sample inside the siphon bottle was compared to the dyed water that had circulated around it.
 This test was repeated five times with different siphon-lid bottles.
 There was no dye present in any of the siphon sample bottles following the tests.
 This affirmed the assumption of discrete siphon sample collection.

 Sampling rack hold-time experiments

 Every effort was made to retrieve rack samples as quickly as possible from the racks following rain events.
 None the less, some samples remained on a rack for more than a few days due to logistical, access and safety considerations.
-So, hold-time experiments were performed to assess river sample stability over periods between rack sample collection and retrieval.
-The hold-time experiments included replicate sample collection (n = 10) where half the samples were capped with siphon lids and placed out of water on a vertical rack in the field and the other half of samples were immediately returned to the lab for analysis.
+Because of this, hold-time experiments were performed to assess sample stability between rack sample collection and retrieval.
+Hold-time experiments included replicate sample collection (n = 10) where half the samples were capped with siphon lids and placed out of water on a vertical rack in the field and the other half of samples were immediately returned to the lab for analysis.
 Three sets of hold-time experiments were completed such that the simulated-rack samples were left in the field for 11, 20 and 34 days before being retrieved for analysis and comparison to their counterpart replicates (details in results section).
-The temperature sensors installed at each vertical rack were used as part of the hold-time assessment for sample stability and results were used to flag data as suspect or acceptable for inclusion in results.
+Air and water temperature data collected at the vertical rack sample locations were used as part of the hold-time assessment for inclusion in results.

 Laboratory analyses of water samples